wandi-ssal/secure-application-logger/README.md

 Curent and expanding list of [Wandi-SASL Capabilities](https://www.istech.com/?page_id=570) for Free and Paid versions.
 [^1]: Wandi-SASL Free Version support capabilities 1 and 2 only.

+Download the Install_dst.zip file and refer to the README-n-Install.sh scription for further installation and execution instructions.